 Kerala govt bans single use plastic from today

-Thiruvananthapuram, Jan 01: The Kerala government on Thursday decided to ban single use plastic products from January one.
+Thiruvananthapuram, Jan 01: The Kerala government on Thursday decided to ban single-use plastic products from January 01.

 A decision in this regard was taken at a cabinet meeting chaired by Chief Minister Pinarayi Vijayan.